shinyvision/vimfony/README.md

 ## Features
 - `gd` Twig templates with @Bundle support
 - `gd` Twig functions
-- `gd` class from within yaml files
+- `gd` class from within yaml / xml files
 - `gd` service definitions for example @service_container
 - Autocomplete service names (works in yaml files and autoconfigure php attributes)

 ## Planned features
 These features are not yet implemented but would be useful:
 (feel free to create a PR if you want to contribute)
-- Support for XML service configuration
 - Autocomplete Twig files
+- Autocomplete route names
 - `gd` Twig components
+- `gd` routes
 - Version checker & updater (`vimfony update`)

+### Coming up
+You can get these features if you build from source:
+- Support for autocompleting service ids in XML
+- `gd` service definitions in XML files

 ## How to use
 You can download a release for your OS and CPU or build from source: